 The curve of the shoe, dependent on the heel’s height and derived from the bootmaker’s knowledge, a good camber is essential for comfort.

 After lasting, the underside of the upper is roughed to create a porous surface in order to glue the outsole onto it.
 It’s a very quick and simple working method, so less expensive and non-repairable.

 The genuine shell cordovan is a leather extracted from a subcutaneous layer of the horse’s rump.
 Cordovan is subject to a vegetable tanning process, during which the leather is slowly soaked in oil, for 6 to 9 months (compared to 48 hours for a chrome tanning).
 Thanks to the high volume of oil, cordovan is highly water resistant.
 Just like velvet calf, cordovan comes from the flesh-side.
 This leather, that remains shiny, is slightly rigid and pleated, however, it’s very resistant which makes it highly desirable.
 Every year quantities of cordovan are limited, which ensures exclusivity.
-In France, Paraboot has the exclusive provision for this leather, coming from only one tanner, Horween, based in the USA.
+This leather is coming from only one tanner, Horween, based in the USA.
 Cordovan shoes are renowned worldwide for their unique properties, look and limited availability.
 The designation “cordovan” is also used in order to point out a colour, that tends to dark burgundy, a characteristic for this kind of leather.

 The volume the shoe offers the foot, essential for fit, comfort and durability.

 The inside of leather opposing the grain, the so called flesh-side with greater texture than the outside.